brimdata/zed/docs/formats/zst.md

 combined with the N reassembly records collectively define the original sequence of Zed data values in the original order.
-Taken in pieces, the reassembly records allow efficient access to sub-ranges of the rows, to subset of columns of the rows, to sub-ranges of columns of the rows, and so forth.
+Taken in pieces, the reassembly records allow efficient access to sub-ranges of the rows, to subsets of columns of the rows, to sub-ranges of columns of the rows, and so forth.

 This simple top-down arrangement, along with the definition of the other column structures below, is all that is needed to reconstruct all of the